R-macos/recipes/README.md

    Obviously, such systems are far more fragile so use only as a last resort.

+ * `Suggests:` optional, comma separated list of packages (see `Depends:`) which are optional, but their presence can add functionality.
+Those packages will not be required, so the build can happen with or without them.
+If they are present, their presence will be recorded in the resulting manifest.

+ * `Build-Depends:` optional, similar to `Depends:` but the the listed packages are only required during the build stage and they will not be included in the binary manifest as dependency.
+   This is used only for build tools like `automake`.

 (*) - virtual packages are packages that are only used to trigger installation of other packages, they only create a target in the `Makefile`, but don't create any output themselves.
 Those don't have `Version:` nor `Source.URL:`.

+NOTE: Originally, the DCF keys were using `R` notation such as `Source.URL` which was, unfortunately, later mixed with the Debian notation such as `Build-System`.
+To make the syntax consistent all keys are now defined using the Debian notation (so `Source-URL`).
+The `R` notation is still accepted (i.e., any `.` in the keys is treated as `-`), but deprecated.

 ### Building